isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The second is ``require-client-classes``, which takes a list of class names and is valid in shared-network, subnet, and pool scope.
-Classes in these lists are marked as required and evaluated after selection of this specific shared network/subnet/pool and before output option processing.
+Classes in these lists are marked as required and evaluated after selection of this specific shared network/subnet/pool and before output-option processing.

 In this example, a class is assigned to the incoming packet when the specified subnet is used: